-Although the Employer has not expressed intent to terminate the Plan, it may do so at any time subject to the requirements of ERISA.
-If the Plan is terminated, participants will become fully vested in their Participating Employers' contributions, and the method of distribution of assets will be in accordance with the provisions of ERISA.
+Although there is no intention to do so, the Company has the right to discontinue contributions and terminate the Plan subject to the provisions of ERISA.
+The Plan provides that, in the event of Plan termination, participants will become fully vested in their Participating Employers' contributions, and the method of distribution of assets will be in accordance with the provisions of ERISA.